What an MLP Knows, When It's a Kernel

 Four operations that follow

 Visualisation.
 Push the one-hot activation αeu\alpha \cdot \mathbf{e}_u through the decoder.
-The result is the per-unit footprint image — the pixels unit uu alone paints into the output, with everything else off.
-Most footprints are spatially localised to a single output slot; the model has carved itself into a slot alphabet whose neurons are the trunk’s prototypes pushed forward by the decoder.
+The result is the per-unit footprint image, the pixels unit uu alone paints into the output, with everything else off.
+In the paper’s unit atlas, many footprints are spatially localised to a single output slot; the model has carved itself into a slot alphabet whose neurons are the trunk’s prototypes pushed forward by the decoder.

 Ablation by name.
 Identify the units whose prototype matches a category in the named vocabulary.
 Zero those rows.
 By the layer’s kernel structure the rest of the units still fire on their own prototypes; only the targeted ones go silent.
 Specificity is a property of the prototype, not of a probe trained to find it.